cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 In fact, if we query the results for high quality, non-redundant genomes, we can see that only half of the dataset passed the combined filtering values:

-`dbdm -c Metagenomes/ SUMMARIZE -t evaluation -q hqnr`
+`dbdm -c MSResults/ SUMMARIZE -t evaluation -q hqnr`

 <!-- ![](https://cjneely10.github.io/files/phylosanity-ini-2.png) -->
 <pre><code>SUMMARIZE:	View summary of all tables in database
- Project root directory:	Metagenomes
+ Project root directory:	MSResults
- Name of database:		Metagenomes.db
+ Name of database:		MSResults.db

 *******************************************************************************************
 	     Table Name:	evaluation